 - Debt Mutual Funds: A little more on the stable side, here all investment goes into debt related funds.

-Mutual funds have different categories to help you axe tax.
+Mutual funds have different categories to help you save tax.
 To understand better, we would introduce you to the three general categories in which a mutual fund scheme can fall:

 If you choose to invest in the dividend funds:

-The dividend income is tax free, hence if you invest in Mutual funds with this option, your returns will not be taxable.
+The dividend income is tax free, hence if you invest in Mutual funds for tax saving purposes, with this option, your returns will not be taxable.